COVID-19 Pandemic: Important information for patients and visitors of CAMH

 • Guides & Publications

-People experiencing mental health or addiction problems are not always willing to seek treatment.
+People with mental health or addiction problems are not always willing to seek treatment.
 They may not believe there is a problem.
 Or they may feel that they can address the issue on their own, without treatment.
-The person may also have fears about the mental health system, or concerns about the stigma of a mental health or addiction diagnosis.
+The person may also have fears about the mental health system or concerns about the stigma of a mental health or addiction diagnosis.
+This is a difficult situation for families.
+While your family member may not see the need for treatment, you are witnessing the situation and feel they need support.

 How should I talk to my family member?